purdeaandrei/course_structure/README.md

    * file:///storage/emulated/0/SOMEFOLDER/ (replace SOMEFOLDER as a name of a known folder on your internal storage.
 Sometimes the top-level access doesn't work, but subfolders do.

+## Credits

+The idea for this project is inspired by the "Media West" organization from Israel.
+(We do not imply their endorsement, we're just giving credit)